Nude swimming in US indoor pools

-Nude swimming in US indoor pools was common for men and boys from the late 1880s until the mid-1970s, but was rare for women and girls.
+Nude swimming in US indoor pools was common for men and boys from the late 1880s until the mid-1960s, declining until the end of the 80s.
+Male nude swimming outdoors had been customary in the early United States.
+In the 19th century, when urbanization made this "skinny-dipping" more publicly visible, indoor pools were built in part as a solution.

-Male nude swimming outdoors was customary in the early United States.
-In the 19th century, when urbanization made skinny-dipping more visible, indoor pools were built.
-Public indoor pools were more prevalent in Midwest and Northeast states than in other areas of the country.
-Learn-to-swim programs were conducted in communities across the country to address the problem of drowning.
-Final sessions in these programs were sometimes open houses for families.
-On such occasions, swimmers might be nude while swimming but wrap themselves in their towels otherwise.
-In other locations, suits were worn for the final sessions.

 Nudity was rare in girls' swim classes because of the social norms of female modesty.
 Prepubescent boys might swim nude in the presence of female staff, family members, and spectators at public competitions.

-The primary reason given by officials for nude swimming was public health, many homes lacking bathrooms.
+The primary reason given by officials for nude swimming was public health, the technology for water purification being in development.
 Another reason was the clogging of pool filters by fibers shed by swimsuits with natural fabrics, most often wool.
 For male swimmers, both issues were easily addressed by forbidding swimsuits, while female swimmers wore cotton suits that could be steam-cleaned and shed fewer fibers.
 As the 20th century continued, more indoor pools were built by local governments, schools, and the YMCA to provide year-round swimming for exercise and sport.

+During that period, public indoor pools were more prevalent in Midwest and Northeast states than in other areas of the country.
+Learn-to-swim programs were conducted in communities across the country to address the problem of drowning.
+Final sessions in these programs were sometimes open houses for families.
+On such occasions, younger swimmers might be nude while in the pool but wrap themselves in their towels otherwise, as shown in a newspaper photograph.
+In other locations, such as Massillon, Ohio boys were instructed to bring only towels for their lessons, but suits and towels for these open houses.

-Male nude swimming in the US remained a common practice through the 1950s, but declined in the 1960s due to technological and social changes.
+Male nude swimming in the US remained a common practice through the 1950s, but began to decline in the 1960s due to technological and social changes.
 In 1972, Title IX was passed; the law required gender equality in physical education.
-Following the passage of Title IX, most schools found coeducational use of swimming pools to be the easiest means of compliance; which led to the abandonment of nude swimming in school pools.
+For swimming, coeducation became a solution to unequal access and facilities.
+This law did not take immediate effect due to uncertainty regarding policy, the Department of Education publishing clarification letters in later years.